Alte Weser Lighthouse: Technical data

 The light characteristic is "F WRG", i.e. a continuous light, coloured white, red or green depending on the bearing of the lighthouse.
-The light is emitted by a 2000 Watts Xenon lamp.
-On low visibility conditions a foghorn sounds a signal, the Morse code letters "AL" with an interval of one minute.
+The light is emitted by a 2000 Watt Xenon lamp.
+On low visibility conditions a foghorn sounds a signal, the Morse code letters "AL", with an interval of one minute.

 On the tower a number of additional navigational and meteorological devices are installed next to the optics.
 Directional antennae and a radar serve as means of security in the Weser approach while an anemometer and an automated tide gauge collect data on wind conditions and water levels.
 The tower has a built-in emergency power system and provides accommodation for a maintenance crew.

 Construction

-The Roter Sand (German transl. "red sand") is located in the outer Weser waterway in the German Bight, southern North Sea.
-At the end of the 1950s the lighthouse had been badly damaged by corrosion and leaching of its concrete.
+The previous lighthouse (Roter Sand) was constructed in 1885 in the outer Weser waterway of the German Bight.
+By the end of the 1950s, the lighthouse had been badly damaged by corrosion and leaching of its concrete.

-To replace the old lighthouse, the Alte Weser was built in the years 1961–1964 not far from the former location.
-Simultaneously, the conditions for the ships' traffic in the "Outer-Weser" waterway were intended to be improved and the new lighthouse was planned to be established as an offshore part of the radar chain on the Weser between Bremen and the North Sea (fig. 1).
+To replace the old lighthouse, the Alte Weser was built in the years 1961–1964, not far from the former location.
+Simultaneously, the conditions for ship traffic in the outer Weser waterway were to be improved and the new lighthouse was to be established as an offshore part of the radar chain on the Weser between Bremen and the North Sea (fig. 1).

-The novel form of the tower (fig. 2), i.e. its downward tapering tower shaft together with its cantilevered upper storeys was based on a design by engineer Andreas Carstens, Bremerhaven.
+The novel form of the tower (fig. 2), its downward tapering tower shaft together with its cantilevered upper storeys, was based on a design by engineer Andreas Carstens, Bremerhaven.
 The conical design of the tower was intended to minimize exposure to waves and drift ice.
 The German Waterway Administration, the Wasser- und Schifffahrtsamt (WSA) Bremerhaven as the responsible governmental agency, assigned the task of workmanship to a cooperative of companies: Philipp Holzmann, Strabag Bau AG, Hermann Moeller.
 This cooperative instructed the Howaldtswerke in Kiel to carry out the steelworks.

-The steelwork's for the tower shaft, the upper storeys and the equipment were carried out in a dry dock of the Howaldts factory in Kiel (fig. 3).
+The steelworks for the tower shaft, the upper storeys and the equipment were carried out in a dry dock of the Howaldts factory in Kiel (fig. 3).
 The tower shaft was towed through the Kiel Canal towards its destination site in the Outer-Weser waterway (fig. 6).
 For this purpose a floating offshore lift platform which had been supplied with a central cut-out for the tower was used.
 At the site the shaft was lowered and subsequently jetted into the sand to the intended depth.
 After feeding in a layer of underwater concrete, the shaft was evacuated and the additional layers of ferroconcrete were installed (fig. 5).

 Frequently, adequate supply of building materials was hampered and delayed, because relatively small coasters had been contracted for transport, which were quite sensitive to the state of the sea and weather conditions.
 Timing was especially important in order to ensure joints were constructed correctly.
 To this end, all building materials needed for the underwater concrete had to arrive on time and without delay.
 Therefore, an optimal weather period was required.